Search Engines For Privacy

 Writing content isn’t easy.
 There’s a reason people work on fine-tuning their skills for years, curating the art of researching, writing, editing, and reviewing content until they are masters of writing optimised content.

-But what about the number of words you need to be sure the content you’ve created is fully optimised and is going to rank?
+But what about the number of words you need to be sure the content you’ve created is fully optimised and will rank?

-Of course, like most SEO tactics, some facts can guide you to make a decision, but search engines often like to ensure you’re chasing their tail.
+Of course, like most SEO tactics, some facts can guide you to decide, but search engines often like to ensure you’re chasing their tail.
+So, it might be tempting to think there is no real answer when deciding whether to create long-form or short-form content.

 Our SEO and content experts have collaborated to create a straightforward and easy-to-use guide on the benefits (and negatives) of producing long-form and short-form content.

-Long-form content is usually defined as a piece of writing between 700 and 2,000 words.
+Long-form content is usually defined as writing between 700 and 2,000 words.
 However, some say it must be 1,000 words at a minimum to be counted as long-form content.

-From a reader’s perspective, having long-form content length to read through isn’t always what they’re looking for.
-But for people who want to learn more about a topic, having a longer piece of writing, such as long-form articles or a blog post of 3,000 words indicates a wealth of knowledge to dive into.
+From a reader’s perspective, having long-form content length to read through isn’t always what they want.
+However, for people who want to learn more about a topic, having a longer piece of writing, such as long-form articles or a blog post of 3,000 words, indicates a wealth of knowledge to dive into.

-Becoming a tool for learning and developing skills can help to boost your business’ authority and credibility – a valuable asset for any company.
+Becoming a tool for learning and developing skills can help boost your business’ authority and credibility—a valuable asset for any company.

 Of course, search engines don’t need to learn a new trick from an e-guide or a statistic-based piece of research.

-However, by having long-form content, search engines are more likely to favour the page and push it higher up.
+However, with long-form content, search engines are more likely to favour the page and push it higher up.
 Often, search queries require detailed results, and having long-form content means you can cover the topic in greater detail.

 It’s no secret that short-form content has its challenges, and one of them is not having space to include keywords without blatant overstuffing.
-Building a piece of content that has expertly placed keywords throughout it in a scannable and digestible way is a great way to optimise your content further.
+Building a piece of content with expertly placed keywords throughout it in a scannable and digestible way is a great way to optimise your content further.

 Long-form content has been found to earn more backlinks than shorter pieces of content, which is a pro that shouldn’t be sniffed at.
 Building quality backlinks to your site can boost your site’s DA, boost its SERP rankings, increase traffic, and, in turn, generate more leads.